DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-embedding-a-positive-climate-for-learning/autumn-week-3-ect-classroom-practice.md

 For example

-- ‘We are going to begin by planning our stories using the building blocks shown on your worksheet.’
+- 'We are going to begin by planning our stories using the building blocks shown on your worksheet.'
-- ‘Firstly, I need you to open your books to page 20.
-We are going to read the next chapter thinking about how the author presents the character Mr Birling.’
+- 'Firstly, I need you to open your books to page 20.
+We are going to read the next chapter thinking about how the author presents the character Mr Birling.'
-- ‘Similes use the words like or as.
+- 'Similes use the words like or as.
 Similes are about comparison and focus on similarities.
-We can describe something unfamiliar by comparing it to something familiar.’
+We can describe something unfamiliar by comparing it to something familiar.'
-- ‘We are all going to begin by writing our opening sentence using an adjective and an adverb.’
+- 'We are all going to begin by writing our opening sentence using an adjective and an adverb.'

 In your notepad, reflect on your practice…